 A tip to my past self would be to ask more questions, jump to fewer conclusions, and learn how to consider new ideas beyond my four walls.
 I also wish that when I did ask questions, I didn’t stop with one or two people.
 The few times I tried to get help, the answers I received did not make sense to me, but I took them as the only option.
 In retrospect, if I had continued to inquire about some career paths while in college, I would have saved myself some serious angst with certain teachers and classes.
 Lastly, I would have allowed myself to take some more risks with my career path.
 There are some amazing short-term jobs, volunteer experiences, clubs, and adventures just waiting to be had.
 Participating in the unexpected could have introduced me to some people who saw the world a little differently than me and that might have opened my eyes to possibilities never before considered.

-If you find yourself questioning your career options or wondering how to figure out the next step in searching for a job, I encourage you to pause, collect your thoughts, and come to the CCD for a starter conversation.
-The UConn CCD has a dedicated team of staff ready to work with students in one on one career coaching sessions that will guide the student to making quality decisions around choosing a major, a career, and the steps along the way to find that first job after you finish earning your degree(s).
+If you find yourself questioning your career options or wondering how to figure out the next step in searching for a job, I encourage you to pause, collect your thoughts, and come to the Center for Career Development for a starter conversation.
+The UConn Center for Career Development has a dedicated team of staff ready to work with students in one on one career coaching sessions that will guide the student to making quality decisions around choosing a major, a career, and the steps along the way to find that first job after you finish earning your degree(s).